-KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHE N SIGNED AN ND DATED • DETACH AND RETURN THIS POR TION ONLY C 001 1A, INC. To withhold authority to vote for any individua nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. al ne Board of Directors recommends you vote FOR the llowing: For All Withhold All For All Except 1.
-To elect three Class III directors to hold office until the 2024 annual meeting of stockholders or until their respective successors are elected and qualified: ] Nominees: 1) Andrew Galligan 2) Judi Hand 3) William Pearce The B oard d of Directors recommends you vote FOR the following prop posals: 2.
-1 To ratify the appointment of Deloitte & Touche LLP as the inde penden t registered pub lic accounti ng firm of the Company for its fiscal year ending g For Against Absta in J January 31, 2022.
-3. , To approve a non-binding advisory vote on the compensation o f our na med executive officers as c lescribed in the Proxy Statement.
-For Agains t Abst ain 1 The Board of Directors recommends you vote 1 YEAR for the fo ollowin g proposal: 2 4.
-To determine by a non-binding advisory vote whether future n officers should be held every one, two or three years. ion-bind ling advisory v otes to appro ove the compensation of our named executive 1 Year 2 Years 3 Years Abstain E: The proxies are authorized to vote in their discretion upon s unment or postponement thereof.
+THIS PROXY CARD IS VALID ON OR YOUR RECORD HIS PORTION ONL 0 OOMA, INC. To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To elect three Class I directors to hold office until the 2025 annual meeting of stockholders or until their respective successors are elected and qualified: Nominees: 1) Peter Goettner 2) Eric Stang 3) Jenny Yeh The B Board of Directors recommends you vote FOR the following p oroposal s: • 2.
+To ratify the appointment of KPMG LLP as the independent a 2023. registere d public accour nting firm of the Company for its fiscal year ending January 31 For Against Abstain 2023.
+3. To approve a non-binding advisory vote on the compensation n of our named executiv ve officers as described in the Proxy Statement.
+For Against Abstain NOTE: The proxies are authorized to vote in their discretion upor djournment or postponement thereof. n such ot ther business as may proper ly come before the Annual Meeting or any ra Our Board of Directors recommends that you vote FOR the electi atification of the appointment of KPMG LLP as our independent statement, and FOR the compensation of our named executive of registere ed public accou inting firm a s described in Proposal No. 2 of the Proxy

-Our Board of Directors recommends that you vote FOR the election of the dir ratification of the appointment of Deloitte & Touche LLP as our independent r Statement, FOR the compensation of our named executive officers as describe frequency of future non-binding advisory vote to approve the compensation of registered public accounting firm as describ ed in Proposal No. 3 of the Proxy Statemen ped in Proposal No. 2 of the Proxy Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorne fiduciary, please give full title as such.
-Joint owners should each sign personall partnership, please sign in full corporate or partnership name by authorized off y.
-All holders must sign.
-If a corporation of r Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Please sign exactly as your name(s) appear(s) hereon.
+When signing ifiduciary, please give full title as such.
+Joint owners should each sign partnership, please sign in full corporate or partnership name by auth personally.
+All holders must sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date